sib-swiss/termal/roadmap.md

 TODO
 ====

+1. [ ] Transform the Message panel into a Debug panel, which should be optional.
+   Messages could be shown in the bottom pane (the one that will eventally show consensus, etc.) or as (temporary) notifications in the center of the terminal, masking the rest.
+1. [x] Provide a monochrome mode to simplify tests with Expect (otherwise I'll have to deal with ANSI colour sequences for _every_ residue)
 1. [x] CLI args: now uses Clap; may specify fixed height and width.
 1. [ ] UI-related variables (top line, zoom ratio, etc.) should go in ...UI (not App).